zeke/devcenter-scraper/content/md/dataclips.md

 ### Data Refresh

 When visiting a dataclip it will immediately show the last run results and alert you if there is a new result set available.
-New data will be automatically shown only if the last run of your query executed in under 2 seconds.
 Queries that take longer than 10 minutes to run are automatically cancelled.

 When connecting your dataclips to google docs your data is refreshed on an hourly basis.